 Rome tried several times to take the city when Hannibal was away fighting, but each time they did, Hannibal returned and defended it.
 It was not until 211 BCE that Rome finally laid siege to Capua while Hannibal was fighting in the south and forced it to surrender.
 The victors took all the gold and silver in the city and many of Capua’s 53 senators committed suicide.
 Those who did not were executed.
 Rome took away the political rights of the citizens, replaced their magistrates with Roman prefects and their farms were made common land.
 But the spirit of rebellion did not die in Capua, because 38 years later, a Roman slave called Spartacus began his own epic struggle against the might of Rome from here.
 When the revolt was over, all the contemporary historians say that Spartacus had been killed during the final battle, but one of them, Appian, reports that his body was never found.
 Six thousand survivors of the revolt were captured by the legions of Crassus and were crucified along the Appian Way from Rome to Capua.

-The painting on the left depicts Scipio Africanus after the Battle of Baecula in Iberia, when he defeated the Carthaginian army.
+The painting depicts Scipio Africanus after the Battle of Baecula in Iberia, when he defeated the Carthaginian army.
 Hannibal’s army was composed of African and Iberian soldiers and Scipio recognised one of the captured leaders as Massiva, the nephew of Massinissa, a chief of Numidia and released him.
 Massinissa changed sides and fought with Scipio from then on in gratitude for his leniency.
 This painting is by Giovanni Battista Tiepolo, who normally worked in Venice as one of a group of artists.
 He came to Spain to paint for Charles III, but died in 1770 in Madrid whilst painting for the king.

 The picture now hangs in the Walters Art Museum in Baltimore in the USA.